CAMBRIDGE BRASS BAND

 for replicas of the medals these people earned and the numbers of people visiting battlefields throughout Europe.

-This commemoration has special significance for Cambridge as outlined below.
+This commemoration has special significance for Cambridge.

 Lt Averill leads the assault at Le Quesnoy.